migaku-official/Migaku-German-Addon/README.md

 </p>

-> An Anki add-on that makes it easier to edit cards while reviewing.
+> An Anki add-on that makes it study the German language using Anki.

 ### Table of Contents